New to Stoneridge? Here’s some information to help you fit in!

 - Do you celebrate the sacraments?
 We affirm and practice the two sacraments of Baptism and Holy Communion.
 We celebrate Holy Communion on the first Sunday of every month, and you do not need to be a member of our denomination to receive it!
 We practice “open communion” and welcome all followers of Jesus to partake of this sacrament together.
 If you are interested in the sacrament of Baptism, our pastor is more than willing to speak with you.
 We affirm both Infant and Adult Baptism.

 - What activities do you have for children?
 During the regular school year, we offer Sunday school for all ages.
 Sunday school begins at 9:15 am every Sunday morning.
-The first Friday of every month, we offer free “Movie Nights” in our church fellowship hall, which include a child-friendly movie, popcorn, and soda pop.
-Throughout the year, we have special children’s programs like Vacation Bible School, Trunk-or-Treat, and Easter Egg Hunt, and other programs in cooperation with Shaler North Hills Library.
+Throughout the year, we have special children’s programs like Adventure Week, Easter Egg Hunt, and other programs in cooperation with Shaler North Hills Library.

 - What activities do you offer for teenagers?
-On Sunday mornings we offer Confirmation Class for Junior High students and a traditional Sunday school class for Senior High students.
-On Sunday evenings we have regular Youth Group Meetings from 6:00-8:00 pm in our youth room.
+On Sunday mornings we offer a traditional Sunday school class for Senior High students.
+We have regular Youth Group Meetings in our youth room.
 Special events like cookouts, game nights, camp weekends, and service projects are also available.
 Every three years, our denomination hosts an amazing youth conference called CHIC at the University of Tennessee.

 - Is there a nursery for my younger children during the worship service?
 Yes, we have a new nursery for children up to age 5.
 It is generally staffed with at least one adult and one teenager.
 All volunteers have appropriate state clearances.

 - How does Stoneridge Church reach out to the community?
-Historically, one of our most important ways of blessing the community is Stoneridge Preschool, a traditional preschool open to all three- and four-year-old children.
 We actively volunteer and support at Bread of Life Food Pantry in nearby Etna, PA, which provides food and other necessities for hundreds of families in our area.
 We have formed partnerships with Shaler North Hills Library and Burchfield Elementary School to provide care and support for the children of our community.
 We financially support local, regional, and international ministries that spread the Gospel throughout the world.

 - Do other groups/organizations meet at your church?
 Yes!
 On the first Monday of every month, we host the New Journey Support Group for cancer patients.
 All are welcome to join for a time of prayer, a Christian devotion, and meaningful fellowship with others who are going through similar struggles.
 We also host Ryan’s Wings, a nonprofit organization that offers support for individuals struggling with addiction as well as their families.
 Ryan’s Wings offers a 12-week support group, “Six Steps to Sanity,” which gives family members of addicts the support and encouragement they need.